 Sri Lanka Healthy Aging Study

-This pilot project aims to gather pilot data on the magnitude of each grandparent-grandchild network and the quality of their interactions, as well as their level of satisfaction or enjoyment from these relationships, and their perceptions of their relationship in the context of their own aging.
-We will also collect information about barriers and facilitators to interacting with grandchildren or engaging in other activities the elders would like to do.
-In collaboration with the University of Jaffna, this mixed methods study will consist of quantitative surveys administered to 80 Sri Lankan elders (aged 55+), as well as 15 semi-structured interviews conducted with a subset of our study sample.
+In collaboration with the Univeristy of Jaffna, this pilot project aimed to gather pilot data on the magnitude of grandparent-grandchild networks and the quality of their interactions, as well as their level of satisfaction or enjoyment from these relationships, and their perceptions of their relationship in the context of their own aging.
+We also collected information on barriers and facilitators to interacting with grandchildren or engaging in other activities the elders enjoyed.
+This was accomplished through quantitative surveys administered to 80 Sri Lankan elders (aged 55+), as well as 15 semi-structured interviews conducted with a subset of our study sample.

-We hope that the findings of this research will provide new and reliable information on the health status and interactional patterns of elders in the northern province of Sri Lanka, with potentially exciting implications for healthy aging and elder well-being.
-This pilot project will also enable the researchers to identify methodological and practical problems in conducting this type of research in Sri Lanka, so that they can generate solutions for such problems and strengthen the implementation of future projects at this field site.
+Through ongoing analyses, we hope that the findings of this research will provide new and reliable information on the health status and interactional patterns of elders in the northern province of Sri Lanka, with potentially exciting implications for healthy aging and elder well-being.
 We hope to build off of our understanding of the routines, cultural norms, and community resources that are salient to the local community in Jaffna to apply for subsequent funding.
-In that larger grant, we would work to examine the relationship between grandparent-grandchild interactions and both grandparent cognitive functioning and health, ultimately develop and implement an intervention to support healthy aging in our target population.
+In that larger grant, we would work to examine the relationship between grandparent-grandchild interactions and both grandparent cognitive functioning and health, and ultimately develop and implement an intervention to support healthy aging in our target population.

 Co-Investigators on this project include Kathryn Hale, Truls Østbye, P. A. Dinesh Coonghe, and Rajendra Surenthirakumaran.